-Hence, the goal may be to seek reasonable consensus in the context of a fair deliberation and to consider in advance ways to manage principled disagreement amongst affected parties and stakeholders.
+conflict between individual and public health values and principles should be anticipated.
+This is why a fair, inclusive, transparent process of decision-making is paramount for reaching acceptable solutions.
+Hence, the goal is to seek reasonable consensus in the context of a fair deliberation and to consider in advance ways to manage principled disagreement among affected parties and stakeholders.
 The detailed advice of this group is provided in Annex 4.